Osaka Gay Travel

 Yes!
 Uber works wonderfully in Osaka.
 I primarily used Uber for short trips when it was a bit too chilly to walk.
 Although Uber rides are plentiful in Osaka, I would not anticipate getting an Uber to or from the airport unless you are prepared to spend more than the equivalent of $100 USD for the trip.

-It’s expensive.
+Uber is also expensive in Osaka.
 The metro will be cheaper and likely faster as well.

 Uber cars in Osaka will be the same as regular taxis.
 The taxi cabs just use Uber to match with riders.
 This is different than in Tokyo, where Uber cars are usually nicer.